Who Is Gwen Stefani?

 'The Voice' Coach

 In 2014, Stefani took her career in a new direction by signing on to become a coach on the popular reality competition The Voice.
 Filling in for a pregnant Christina Aguilera, Stefani and fellow newcomer Pharrell Williams joined longtime Voice coaches Blake Shelton and Adam Levine for the program's seventh season.
-She later returned to a coaching seat for the ninth and 12th seasons.
+She later returned to a coaching seat for the ninth, 12th and 17th seasons.

 New Albums and Las Vegas Residency

-Following a hiatus from creating new material, Stefani in October 2015 debuted the single "Used to Love You," ahead of the March 2016 release of This Is What the Truth Feels Like.
+Following a hiatus from creating new material, in October 2015, Stefani debuted the single "Used to Love You," ahead of the March 2016 release of This Is What the Truth Feels Like.
 She then delivered her second album in as many years in October 2017, the holiday-themed You Make It Feel Like Christmas.

 Personal Life and Other Projects